Skip to content

 Laminae thickness averaged 0.17 mm across all specimens, though localized variations ranged from 0.13 mm to 0.15 mm.
 Comparable thicknesses have been documented in Troodon, deer, and moa specimens housed in the collections of the Museum of the Rockies.

 Bone histology samples from Tyrannosaurus rex.
-Transverse thin sections of limb bones reveal varying growth patterns, with fibro-lamellar bone and LAGs indicating rapid development.
+Transverse thin sections of limb bones reveal varying growth patterns.
 Image credit: Horner and Padian, 2004.

 Evidence from the femora and tibiae suggests Tyrannosaurus rex typically reached full adult size at approximately 16 ± 3 years of age.
 However, due to small sample size, this estimate may not encompass the full spectrum of individual variation in growth trajectories or the timing of skeletal maturity.